reegis/deflex/docs/input_data.rst

 ``key:`` 'chp-heat plants', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 This sheet covers the district heating part of the heating sector.
-Under the same frame as *power plants* in the power sector, it requires CHP and heat plants (heat plant in the sense that they only produce heat) data divided by region and subdivided by fuel (Note that the fuel does not have to come explicitly from the DEXX region, it can also come from  DE).
-As in the power plants sheet, there is the *limit_hp* (and *limit_heat_chp*, *limit_elec_chp* for CHP) value, which allows the plants to run in parallel.
+Under the same frame as *power plants* in the power sector, it requires CHP and heat plants (heat plant in the sense that they only produce heat) data divided by region and subdivided by fuel.
+As in the power plants sheet, there is a *limit_hp* (and *limit_heat_chp*, *limit_elec_chp* for CHP) value, which allows the plants to run in parallel.

 +------+------+----------------+-------------------+-------------------+----------+-------------+---------------+---------------------+---------------------+------+---------------+
 |      |      | limit heat chp | capacity heat chp | capacity elec chp | limit hp | capacity hp | efficiency hp | efficiency heat chp | efficiency elec chp | fuel | source region |